-A. You can create as many bundles as you wish that contain a product, but the product store page may only show a maximum of three (3) bundles that contain that product.
-The store page will show the three least expensive bundles based on overall price.
+A. You can create as many bundles as you wish that contain a product, but the product store page may only show a maximum of three bundles that contain that product.
+The store page will show the top selling bundles based on revenue.

 - Q. What are the rules for which products I can add to a Steam Bundle?

 A. You can add any game, software, or video that you have the "Manage pricing and discounts" permission for.
-Free products cannot be included in bundles.
 To edit a bundle, you also need to have one of the following permissions on each app included in the bundle: Edit App Metadata, Edit App Marketing Data, Publish App Changes To Steam.